Meet Our Testing Team

 Like the Nolah Signature, it performs well in terms of pressure relief, motion isolation and noise.
 Both mattresses perform well for lightweight and average sleepers, but the GravityLux rates better for heavyweight side and back sleepers using the firmest of the mattress’ three options.
-While both of the flippable Signature’s firmness options are built in, GravityLux offers medium-soft, medium, and firm options at checkout.
+While the Signature has a fixed medium feel, GravityLux offers medium soft, medium, and firm options at checkout.

 Both mattresses come with a 120-night trial period that includes a mandatory 30-night break-in period during.
 And while both companies offer a lifetime warranty on these mattresses, the Signature warranty is pro-rated, while the GravityLux warranty is not.
 Both mattresses ship for free in a box, but GravityLux also offers White Glove Delivery of an uncompressed mattress for an additional fee.
 GravityLux customers can also purchase old mattress removal, a service that Nolah doesn’t provide.